 The Practical Nursing Program of the Wilkes-Barre Area Career & Technical Center consists of four (4) Levels.
 The Program spans fifteen (15) months, twelve (12) months of academic instruction, with a three (3) month summer recess.
 Tuition and Fees are charged for each Level, according to the two (2) academic years.

-ALL tuition/costs are current at time of printing, but subject to change.
 Financial Aid is available for those who qualify.